Tre Boston: Arizona Cardinals

 The Arizona Cardinals signed Boston to a $1.5 million deal.
 Boston competed to be the starting strong safety against Budda Baker to play alongside free safety Antoine Bethea.
 Defensive coordinator Al Holcomb decided to move Budda Baker to nickelback after Boston's arrival.

-In Week 3 against the Chicago Bears, Boston intercepted quarterback Mitchell Trubisky and made five tackles in the 16-14 loss.
-On September 30, 2018, Boston collected a career-high 11 solo tackles in the Cardinals' 20–17 loss to the Seattle Seahawks in Week 4.
+In Week 3 against the Chicago Bears, Boston intercepted quarterback Mitchell Trubisky and made five tackles in the 16–14 loss.
+On September 30, 2018, Boston collected a career-high 11 solo tackles in the Cardinals' 20–17 loss to the Seahawks in Week 4.
 The following week, he made six solo tackles, a season-high three pass deflections, and made an interception during a 28–18 win at the San Francisco 49ers.
 He finished the season with 79 tackles, nine pass deflections, three interceptions, and a forced fumble.
 His 79 tackles finished fourth on the team and his nine pass deflections led the team.